What if a single piece of paper could make your mobile app work 20 percent better?

 The essence of Mobile User Experience is getting into your customer’s heads and finding out if what you’re doing meets expectations and helps people reach their goals.
 Mobile prototypes give you early-stage feedback when ideas are still fluid and you can still make significant changes to your design.
-As Frank Lloyd Wright said, “You can fix it now on the drafting board with an eraser, or you can fix it later with a sledgehammer.”
+As architect Frank Lloyd Wright said, “You can fix it now on the drafting board with an eraser, or you can fix it later with a sledgehammer.”
 Good things to test in early prototypes are navigation, labels, content organization, Web forms and interactive elements.

 There are lots of mobile prototyping tools out there (both free and paid) to make a digital mockup, but paper prototyping requires zero tech skills and can be done very quickly.

 Michelle Chronister works on the USA.gov team at the U.S. General Services Administration (GSA).
 She and her team were trying to enhance their site (and their Spanish counterpart, USAGov en Español [formerly known as GobiernoUSA.gov]) and wanted to see how their designs would work on desktop, mobile and tablets.
 They wanted to get customer feedback early, and see if they were going in the right direction.

 So Michelle built a clever (and free!) paper prototype of her mobile sites out of things she found in her office supply room.
 She printed out early designs of her sites, and created a “mobile viewer” where a user could interact with them.